magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_fragments-of-a-teaching.md

 level this is divided into classes of precepts for laypeople and for monks and nuns.
 However, to speak in general terms, there is one basic characteristic – that is intention.
 When we are mindful or self-recollected, we have right intention.
-Practising mindfulness () and self-recollection () will generate good morality.
+Practising mindfulness (sati) and self-recollection (*sampajañña*) will generate good morality.

 It is only natural that when we put on dirty clothes and our bodies are dirty, our minds too will feel uncomfortable and depressed.
 However, if